cdondrup/naoqi_interfaces/README.md

 )
 ```

 When used with the keyword, the order does not matter and the `proxy_name` can be omitted like in the single event case if no proxy is required for this event.
 The other options of defining the event name, proxy name, and callback are either a tuple or a list where the order of the elements matter.
 First: event name, second: proxy name, third callback name.
 The proxy name can be set to `None` if not required.
 All the three can be mixed as well.
-The recommended way of doing this is to the provided `Event` class.
+The recommended way of doing this is to use the provided `Event` class.

 As you can see, the callback is defined via a string which has to be the same as the function name.
-I flike me you are not fond of having strings that need to be the same as function or class names, etc. then there is a different way of constructing the `MultiEvent` class:
+If like me you are not fond of having strings that need to be the same as function or class names, etc. then there is a different way of constructing the `MultiEvent` class:

 ```python
 from naoqi_interfaces.events.multi_event_abstractclass import MultiEventAbstractclass, Event